-Collagen doesn't rely on the speed of delivery to be effective.
+The good news is, collagen doesn't rely on the speed of delivery to be effective.
 The main factor is the quality of the product.

 Things such as quality of sourcing, how it is processed, total amount of collagen, and variety of different types of collagen that the product contains all play a role in how much the collagen supplement can possibly help.

 What are the best ingredients to look for in a collagen supplement?

 Not all collagen supplements are created equal.
 That’s because not all of them use the same ingredients.

 You can’t expect good results with bad ingredients.
 And you can’t get the best results without the best ingredients.